yashmadan123/mslearn-openai/Instructions/Labs/06-use-own-data.md

 ### Task 6: Set up an application in Cloud Shell

-To show how to integrate with an Azure OpenAI model, we'll use a short command-line application that runs in Cloud Shell on Azure.
-Open up a new browser tab to work with Cloud Shell.
+In this task, you will use a short command-line application running in Cloud Shell on Azure to demonstrate integration with an Azure OpenAI model.
+Open a new browser tab to access Cloud Shell.

 1. In the [Azure portal](https://portal.azure.com?azure-portal=true), select the **[>_]** (*Cloud Shell*) button at the top of the page to the right of the search box.
 A Cloud Shell pane will open at the bottom of the portal.